International-Data-Spaces-Association/DataSpaceConnector/docs/pages/communication/v6/subscription.md

 ---

 For unsubscribing from an object, the endpoint `/api/ids/unsubscribe` can be used.
-It only expects a target URI and automatically send respective IDS messages, as shown below:
+It expects the target and recipient URI and automatically sends the respective IDS messages, as shown below:

 ```json
 {